 There are plenty of ways to squander several million dollars, but none quite as frustrating as forking over those hefty sums to HHS’s Office for Civil Rights (OCR).
-In each of these recent cases, Texas health system ($2.20MM), St. Joseph’s Health ($2.1MM), and Advocate ($5.6MM), the organizations were found not to have completed a HIPAA Risk Analysis that meets OCR’s increasingly more stringent ‘standard of care’.
+In each of these recent cases, Anthem ($16MM), Texas Health System ($2.20MM), St. Joseph’s Health ($2.1MM), and Advocate ($5.6MM), the organizations were found not to have completed a HIPAA Risk Analysis that meets OCR’s increasingly more stringent ‘standard of care’.

 It is clear that many organizations struggle to fully comprehend the scope of an OCR-Quality Risk Analysis.
 Simply put, an accurate and complete HIPAA Risk Analysis must include all information assets in all lines of business in all facilities and in all locations.
 If that sounds like lot, it is.
 But when approached with a step-by-step methodology based on OCR and NIST guidance, aided by award-winning software, it is achievable.

-This 75-minute webinar has been designed to help covered entities and business associates understand and act on the specific Risk Analysis requirements included in:
+This 60-minute webinar has been designed to help covered entities and business associates understand and act on the specific Risk Analysis requirements included in:

 Date & Time